ceramicnetwork/legacy-docs/docs/protocol/js-ceramic/guides/ceramic-nodes/running-cloud.md

-# Running Ceramic nodes in the cloud environment
+# Running Ceramic nodes in the cloud

 ---